-The Episcopalian tradition and Roman Catholicism are both historic branches of the Christian faith that have important similarities and differences.
+The Episcopalian tradition and Roman Catholicism are historical branches of the Christian faith that have important similarities and differences.
 Comparing the churches provides people with insight into theology, history, and the interesting relationship between the traditions.

 Episcopalians and Catholics both believe in the Trinity, the inspiration of Scripture, as well as the resurrection and Second Coming of Jesus Christ.
-Episcopalianism, which is part of the worldwide Anglican communion, rejects the authority of the pope, yet many of its members embrace aspects of the Catholic tradition.
+Episcopalianism, which is part of the worldwide Anglican Communion, rejects the pope’s authority, yet many of its members embrace aspects of the Catholic tradition.